Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Conclusion

 \section{Conclusion}

-Online gaming is a popular and lucrative part of the entertainment industry that raises important performance challenges.
-In this work, we focus on the performance and scalability of Minecraft and Minecraft-like games, which are important exemplars of online games in which players have fine-grained control over the virtual environment (\mves).
-Earlier work has shown that \mves scale only to 200-300\,players under favorable conditions; and to as low as 10\,players in commercial \mve{}-as-a-service operations.
+Online gaming is a popular and lucrative part of the entertainment industry, but raises important performance challenges.
 In this work, we posit performance variability is an important cause for the lack of scalability in \mves.

-We make a four-fold contribution to better understand the behavior of these systems.
-First, we propose a novel workload model for \mves, which identifies important sources of performance variability and explains it in practical \mve operation.
-Second, we design and implement \toolname, the first benchmark to evaluate performance variability in \mves. \toolname uses realistic workload types, including novel, \envworkloads, and can evaluate \mves running both in self-hosted environments and in clouds such as Amazon~AWS and Microsoft~Azure.
-Third, we use \toolname to perform real-world experiments and analyze the results.
-We find that performance variability negatively affects players in \mves, that both \envworkloads and cloud environments can cause significant performance variability, and that \mves exhibit significant performance variability when using the recommended hardware configuration.
-This leads us to formulate five actionable insights.
-Fourth, we release FAIR and FOSS artifacts that enable reproducibility for this work.
+We make a four-fold contribution to better understand the behavior of \mves. \textit{First}, we propose a novel workload model for these systems, which identifies important sources of performance variability not considered elsewhere. \textit{Second}, we design and implement \toolname, the first benchmark to evaluate performance variability in \mves. \toolname uses realistic workload types; novel, it considers \envworkloads, and can evaluate \mves running both in self-hosted and cloud environments such as Amazon~AWS and Microsoft~Azure. \textit{Third}, we use \toolname to perform real-world experiments and analyze the results.
+We find that performance variability negatively affects players in \mves, that both \envworkloads and cloud environments can cause significant performance variability.
+This leads us to formulate four actionable insights. \textit{Fourth}, we release FAIR and FOSS artifacts that enable reproducibility for this work.

-In future work, we aim create a public score-board where operators of \mve{}-as-a-service can publish benchmark scores.
-We also aim to conduct user studies to link values of VI with player-perceived quality of experience for different games and \mves.
+In future work, we aim to conduct user studies to directly link our \newmetricfull~(\newmetric) values to player-perceived quality of experience.
+To encourage community adoption, we aim to create a public score-board where operators of \mve{}-as-a-service can publish benchmark scores.